The constant battle of getting a better night's sleep can add to the stress that women in midlife often neet to contend with.

 Don’t eat a heavy meal too close to bedtime.
 If you need to eat keep it light to avoid your digestion kicking up a stink.

 If you remember something you need to do or have a great idea in the night write it down and get it out of your head.

 Don’t have caffeine or other stimulants too late into the afternoon.

 Give up that alcoholic nightcap (big sigh).
 It may help you get to sleep but can wake you later as your body processes the alcohol.

-It is important to develop habits to ensure a better nights sleep to protect us from the effects that poor sleep can have on our health and wellbeing once we are in midlife.
+It is important to develop habits to ensure better sleep to protect us from the effects that poor sleep deprivation can have on our health and wellbeing once we are in midlife.